mariajbellido/mariajbellido/README.md

 ### Where I started from - where I am heading to.

 After quite a long working experience in other fields (mainly as an import, export and logistics manager), I decided to switch to digital businesses from traditional, brick-and-mortar companies.
+Although I enjoyed my positions and going the extra mile, I missed some innovation and digital transformation.
+I felt everyday was similar to the day before.

 For different reasons, it took a while until I got 100% involved with a native digital brand, that was in its infancy at that moment.
-I had the outstanding opportunity to build something great with its owner, until Brexit, and some other factors, made the project difficult to sustain.
+I had the outstanding opportunity to build something great with its owner, until Brexit, and some other issues, made the project difficult to sustain.

-It took a while to transfer the local little company that supported the main activity, so I decided to take a short break to strengthen my skills in digital marketing.
-I enjoyed technical stuff, while I felt a bit upset about “overexposure” taught in some social media courses.
+It took a while to transfer the local little company that supported the main activity, so I decided to take a short break to strengthen my skills in other areas.
+I enjoyed technical stuff, while I felt a bit upset about “overexposure” taught in some social media courses, so I decided to learn more about on-page SEO that could be applied to my basic dev skills.
+I enjoy the technical part of digital marking, while I feel unease with overexposure in social media.

-I took a few small-sized projects working with solo entrepreneurs, helping them to implement or run their online stores.
+So, I took a few small-sized projects working with solo entrepreneurs, helping them to implement or run their online stores.
 I worked with CMS such as WordPress/WooCommerce, and Shopify.

 ### **March 2020** 😷